Courses

 PHYS 1015: Materials Science and Engineering

-The focus of this course is on the field of Materials, an interdisciplinary field applying the properties of matter to various areas of science and engineering.
-Students will rotate between six materials science research laboratories, combining lectures with hands-on laboratory activities to excite and introduce students to contemporary methods in superconductivity, optics and lasers, biomaterials, nanotechnology, and energy harvesting technologies.
-Students will be introduced to contemporary methods of biomaterials engineering from stem cells and regenerative medicine to cancer therapy.
+This course focuses on the field of materials, an interdisciplinary area that applies the properties of matter to various areas of science and engineering.
+Students will rotate between five materials science research laboratories, combining lectures with hands-on laboratory activities to excite and introduce students to contemporary methods in superconductivity, optics and lasers, biomaterials, nanotechnology, and energy harvesting technologies.
+This course will also cover contemporary methods of biomaterials engineering from stem cells to regenerative medicine to cancer therapy.

 - -